xuanvietchu/Cap-Comps/README.md

 ### Data Collection

 - Scraped, cleaned, and consolidated approximately **7,000 Edmonton residential property sales** from **December 2025 to April 2026**.
-- Data collection and preparation accounted for roughly **40% of the total project effort**.

 ### Features